ioccc-src/winner/2019/mills/README.md

-The additional depth should allow the network to make better predictions (it can represent more complicated history), but it may take a long time to train -- both because the network (being larger) now requires more time to train and because of the [vanishing and exploding gradient problem][17], which might keep it from ever reaching its potential.
+The additional depth should allow the network to make better predictions (it can represent more complicated history), but it may take a long time to train
+\-\- both because the network (being larger) now requires more time to train and because of the [vanishing and exploding gradient problem][17], which might keep it from ever reaching its potential.

 ### LSTMs and GRUs

-RNNs are particularly hard to train because they are trained using [bankpropagation through time][18].
+RNNs are particularly hard to train because they are trained using [backpropagation through time][18].
 The RNN is trained by effectively converting it into a non-recurrent network by making many copies of it and propagating the hidden state through the copies.
 During training, the backpropagation through many clones of the network amplifies the